 Course:

 Preceptor: Date:

 Student:

 Faculty: Date:

 Written request for:

 This agreement specifies the number of clinical hours required for the student's experience.
-Clinical Practice Guidelines RN to BSN Program

 For NSG a minimum of clinical contact hours is required.
 These hours are to be completed in a time frame agreeable to the preceptor and student.
 All clinical requirements need to be completed prior to the end of the course.
-Course Number and Title: Course Objectives and Clinical Guidelines

 If the clinical hours cannot be satisfactorily completed, a conference between course faculty, preceptor and student will occur in order to successfully resolve the issue.

 Documentation of clinical hours is the responsibility of the student and is to be signed and dated by the preceptor.

+Upon completion of the required clinical experience hours, clinical experience documentation is attached to this contract and filed with St. John's College in the student's file.

+The specific learning objectives for this clinical experience are found in the course syllabus.

+The student will provide personal learning experience objectives, approved by faculty, to the preceptor on the first day of the clinical experience.

+It is acknowledged that completion of required clinical hours does not assure a passing clinical and/or passing grade for the course.

+Clinical Practice Guidelines RN to BSN Program

+Course Number and Title: Course Objectives and Clinical Guidelines